Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Labadee definitely tops the list of what to see and do in Haiti, though the picturesque resort has come under some fire recently for exploiting the country's natural assets and tourism potential with little benefit to the local community beyond its high fences.
 For many, however, this little piece of Haitian heaven is a safe and lovely stop-off point and a chance to enjoy the colourful craft markets in the village of Labadee.

-The Citadelle Laferrière was built in the first part of the 19th century after the country won its independence from France.
-Located near Cap-Haïtien, it is perched atop a mountain that lies five miles (8km) from the closest town.
+The Citadelle Laferriere was built in the first part of the 19th century after the country won its independence from France.
+Located near Cap-Haitien, it is perched atop a mountain that lies five miles (8km) from the closest town.
 Though never fully used and long abandoned, the eerie fortress is fascinating.
 It has over 300 cannons and many cannonballs, as well as cisterns, dungeons, storehouses and bakery ovens.
 Visitors will find some signs and information, but the material is not comprehensive.
 It's best to hire one of the local guides to explain the place's history.
-The attraction also offers astounding views.
-Indeed, visitors can see all the way to Cuba on a clear day.
-Unfortunately, roads leading to the fortress are in very bad shape and the trip from Port-au-Prince is rough.
-Once visitors reach the little village beneath the fortress, they can either hike or ride horses up the steep hillside.
+The attraction also offers astounding views, including Cuba if viewing conditions are clear.

 Cap-Haitien is situated on the north coast of Haiti between the Atlantic Ocean and the Morne du Cap.
-Its surroundings have a lot to offer including art galleries, museums, and beautiful, pristine beaches.
+Its surroundings have a lot to offer, including art galleries, museums, and beautiful, pristine beaches.
 About 20 minutes west of this metropolitan area lies the area called Labadee, a paradise of lush mountains and turquoise-blue Atlantic Ocean.
 Labadee is bursting with history, bright crafts and colourful people, as well as some of the best beaches in the Caribbean.
 The internationally known beach of Labadee is being operated by Royal Caribbean Cruise Lines, but the town of Labadee is a small fishing village.
 It is an eclectic mix of affluent hill-perched villas and traditional Haitian dwellings.
-An oasis of pleasure in a troubled land, the resort destination of Labadee is a cordoned off peninsula which provides a safe and secure base for cruise passengers to disembark and be tendered ashore to enjoy the tropical delights of the island of Hispaniola.
+Labadee is a cordoned off peninsula that provides a safe and secure base for cruise passengers to disembark.

 Haiti enjoys a tropical climate and the weather is generally hot and humid, with sultry, warm nights.
 Rainfall is variable between regions and the rainy season is from April to November.
 There are often severe storms during the hurricane season, between June and October, when there is the risk of flooding, landslides and hurricanes.

 The seasons are not particularly distinct but the best time to travel to Haiti is between November and March to avoid the rainy periods.
-Between November and March, which is technically winter in Haiti, daytime temperatures range from 70°F to 80°F (23°C to 32°C) and nights are cooler at 60°F to 70°F (15°C to 27°C).
+Between November and March, which is technically winter in Haiti, daytime temperatures range from 70F to 80F (23C to 32C) and nights are cooler at 60F to 70F (15C to 27C).
 In the summer months, it is significantly hotter.
-Partly due to its problem with deforestation, Haiti can experience extremes of weather, particularly battling with flooding but occasionally with severe droughts as well.
+Partly due to its problem with deforestation, Haiti can experience extremes of weather, particularly in the form of flooding but occasionally through severe droughts as well.

 Haiti is mountainous and weather varies according to altitude, with the hilly regions always a bit cooler than the coast.
 As the mountains can get cold at night, travellers should have warm clothes no matter what time of year they explore these areas.